Toilet humour: Books

 In 1929 comedian Charles "Chic" Sale published a small book, The Specialist, which was a large "underground" success.
-Its entire premise centered on sales of outhouses, touting the advantages of one kind or another, and labeling them in "technical" terms such as "one-holers", "two-holers", etc. Over a million copies were sold.
+Its entire premise centred on sales of outhouses, touting the advantages of one kind or another, and labelling them in "technical" terms such as "one-holers", "two-holers", etc. Over a million copies were sold.
 In 1931 his monologue "I'm a Specialist" was made into a hit record (Victor 22859) by recording artist Frank Crumit (music by Nels Bitterman).
-As memorialized in the "Outhouse Wall of Fame", the term "Chic Sale" became a rural slang synonym for privies, an appropriation of Mr. Sale's name that he personally considered unfortunate.
+As memorialised in the "Outhouse Wall of Fame", the term "Chic Sale" became a rural slang synonym for privies, an appropriation of Mr. Sale's name that he personally considered unfortunate.

-More recently, one of the most popular books about defecation, diarrhea and accidents in toilets is by straight-talking physician Jane Wilson-Howarth, a guide that began as Shitting Pretty and then was relaunched as How to Shit around the World.
+More recently, one of the most popular books about defecation, diarrhoea and accidents in toilets is by straight-talking physician Jane Wilson-Howarth, a guide that began as Shitting Pretty and then was relaunched as How to Shit around the World.

-The famous Russian literary satirist Vladimir Voinovich included toilet humour to criticize food policies in the Soviet Union.
+The famous Russian literary satirist Vladimir Voinovich included toilet humour to criticise food policies in the Soviet Union.
 His novel Moscow 2042 (1987) presents a negative utopia in which a fictional communist government recycles faeces to create food for common citizens while the powerful eat proper food.
-In Voinovich’s previous novel Life and Adventures of Private Ivan Chonkin (1969/ 1975), a farmer experiments with urine and faeces and brews vodka out of excrement.
+In Voinovich's previous novel Life and Adventures of Private Ivan Chonkin (1969/ 1975), a farmer experiments with urine and faeces and brews vodka out of excrement.

-The children's book series Captain Underpants makes copious use of toilet humor.
+The children's book series Captain Underpants makes copious use of toilet humour.
 "Doctor Diaper", "The Bionic Booger Boy", and "Professor Pippy Pee-Pee Poopypants" are among the villains in the series.

 Video games

 A game notorious for its juvenile humour, Conker's Bad Fur Day contains a plentiful amount of scatological jokes.
-One of the landmark areas is a "Poo Mountain" and some of its missions involve getting cows to drink a laxative prune juice to produce "pooballs", or fighting The Great Mighty Poo, a giant opera-singing pile of feces as a boss.
+One of the landmark areas is a "Poo Mountain" and some of its missions involve getting cows to drink a laxative prune juice to produce "pooballs", or fighting The Great Mighty Poo, a giant opera-singing pile of faeces as a boss.
 In a later mission, the game's protagonist also has urination as an attack, after drinking a lot of beer and getting drunk.

 Toilet humour is also versatile in the Metal Gear franchise.
 Solid Snake can protect himself from wolf attacks by having one urinate on him.
 In Metal Gear Solid 2: Sons of Liberty, Raiden can spot soldiers relieving themselves several times and also stand under them.
 In Metal Gear Rising: Revengeance, Raiden is instructed in order to use a terminal, he first needs to "take a DOOMP", which is an abbreviation for "digital-optical output mounted proxy".

 Kojima's later game Death Stranding included a mechanic allowing the player character to urinate in the field, as well as urinate or defecate in his room's bathroom, where his bodily output can be processed into grenades of types "number 1" and "number 2".

-A trait of Wario from the eponymous spin-off franchise is a powerful flatulence attack extensively used in his Super Smash Bros. appearance.
+A trait of Wario from the eponymous Mario spin-off franchise is a powerful flatulence attack extensively used in his Super Smash Bros. appearance.